-Platform Design, Mooring, and Transportation - We have commissioned a design and feasibility study to the Dutch multi-disciplinary water architecture firm, DeltaSync, but are still interested in novel methods of reducing the cost and increasing comfort and durability of a large floating structure.
+Platform Design, Mooring, and Transportation – We commissioned a design and feasibility study to the Dutch multi-disciplinary water architecture firm, DeltaSync (available for download here), but are still interested in novel methods of reducing the cost and increasing comfort and durability of a large floating structure.
 Our host-nation strategy opens the possibility of using natural breakwaters surrounding calm, interior inlets and reduces the engineering needs.
-Email email@example.com for oceanographic data in a representative region.
+Email firstname.lastname@example.org for oceanographic data in a representative region.

 - What hull materials and methods of fabrication are best-suited for barges/platforms in protected waters?

 - What designs and materials are ideal for creating lightweight deckhouses and cabins aboard a seastead platform?

 - How do mooring costs and requirements change depending on ship size, water depth and seabed conditions?

 - What firms are already in the business of mooring ships?

 - How can passengers be safely and cost-effectively transported from the city to land at various distances?